conda-forge/infrastructure/README.md

 [`.github/workflows/push-1password-secrets-to-gha`](https://github.com/conda-forge/infrastructure/blob/main/.github/workflows/push-1password-secrets-to-gha.yaml)

 Try it out by:
-* create and push a branch names with following the pattern "push-secrets-*"
+* create and push a branch names with following the pattern "push-secrets-*" OR [manually run the workflow](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow)
 * observe the run in github action that populates secrets

 ## Sync-secrets-heroku

-The `sync-secrets-heroku` pulumi project syncs secrets from the conda-forge 1password vault to relevant services (eg. to GitHub).
+The `sync-secrets-heroku` pulumi project syncs secrets from the conda-forge 1password vault to Heroku

 ### Running locally